 - Toilets, surfaces, floors, bedpans, bedding, etc, should be washed regularly.

 - Visitors should also wear disposable gloves and aprons and wash their hands as they enter and leave your room.

 Most people with C. difficile infection recover, some even without any treatment.
 However, the diarrhoea can be unpleasant and, in some cases, can last for several weeks.
 If needed, treatment with metronidazole or vancomycin gives a good chance of clearing the infection quickly.

-Severe colitis due to C. difficile infection occurs in some cases.
-This accounts for most of the serious complications such as perforation of the colon, and death.
-Most people who die of C. difficile infection are elderly people who are frail or ill with other things, and who develop the infection during a hospital stay.
+Severe inflammation of the colon (colitis) due to C. difficile infection occurs in some cases.
+This accounts for most of the serious complications such as perforation (rupture) of the colon, and death.
+Most people who die of C. difficile infection are elderly people who are frail or ill with other things and who develop the infection during a hospital stay.